david672orford/tech-for-teaching/3d-modeling/index.md

 ## Creating 3D Models and Animations

-Eventually I hope to offer recommendations for creating 3D illustrations for use in instruction.
-Since I have not figured how best to do this myself yet, for now this is just my notes.
+Eventually I hope to offer recommendations for creating 3D illustrations and simple animations for use in instruction.
+For now I am collecting information on this page.

 ## X3D Format Documentation